If you have spare time

 Class member functions

-• class member functions can access the private components of the class
+• Class member functions can access the private components of the class.

 void Person::sayHi() { /* ... */ }

-• if a class member function won’t modify the instance created then use the const qualifier for the function
+• If a class member function won’t modify the created instance, then use the const qualifier for the function.

 // function prototype